Constructive Proof of Two Characterizations of Arithmetic Equivalence: Introduction

 \subsection{Acknowledgements}

-I would like to thank my advisor, Ben McReynolds, for all his help and for encouraging me to write this.
-I would also like to express my sincere thanks to the anonymous referee of my first publication, who drew my attention to this problem.
+I would like to thank my advisor, Ben McReynolds, for helpful conversation and for his support.
+I would also like to thank Anurag Sahay and Zachary Selk for helpful feedback.